 - COVID-19 guidance for health professions: provides guidance for primary care, those who have diagnosed a case within their facility, the investigation and clinical management of possible cases and guidance for ambulance trusts.

-- COVID-19 guidance for sampling and diagnostics: Information for clinical diagnostic laboratories regarding safety, sampling and packaging specimens associated with COVID-19.
+- COVID-19 guidance for sampling and laboratory diagnostics: information for clinical diagnostic laboratories regarding safety, sampling and packaging specimens associated with COVID-19.